nodejs/TSC/Moderation-Policy.md

 * Explanations of Moderation actions on Collaborator Posts must be provided in:
  * A new post within the original thread, or
  * A new issue within the private nodejs/moderation repository.
-* Any Collaborator who habitually authors Posts that must be Moderated will be subject to possible removal from the Node.js GitHub Organization.
-Such action can only be taken through normal TSC motion and vote.
+* Any Collaborator who habitually authors Posts that must be Moderated can be Banned from further participation in the Node.js GitHub organization for an indefinite period of time.
+Such action can only be taken through normal TSC motion and vote (see: [Escalation to the TSC](#escalation-to-the-tsc)).

 #### Non-Collaborator Posts